-Ballast is used to gain stability and trim a seagoing vessel in such a way that the ship is still able to manoeuvre when a vessel is in ballast condition.
+Since the first build steel-hulled ship, ballast water is used to gain stability and trim a seagoing vessel in such a way that the vessel is still able to manoeuvre when a ship is in ballast condition.
 Double bottom tanks and side tanks are filled with seawater.
 Often, seawater is taken in the port of departure and emptied in the port of arrival.

 Since September 8th, 2017, all new ships need to have a Ballast Water Treatment System onboard.
 Older vessels need to have this system installed and working when the date of the IOPP-certificate expires.
 Port State Control is the governmental body surveying this aspect.